~ Resources ~

-Using Scripture as our base line, we are given plenty of foundational principals upon which we can build a happy marriage.
-Two strong, independent, brilliant individuals - working out matters of life, either in concert, or in conflict.
+Using Judeo-Christian relationship principles as our guide, we are given a foundation upon which we can build healthy interpersonal relationships.
+Strong, independent, brilliant individuals - working out matters of life, either in concert or in conflict.
 If we include the spiritual mandate on love, we can see where problems arise.
 "Love does not seek its own."
 Ah...selfishness, self-centeredness...our dilemma."

-Below is a list of resourses which I will be building in the coming months.
-Those resources listed here are perfect for beginning the shift possible to creating the fulfilling and glorious marriage God has for you.
+Below is a list of resources that I will be building in the coming months.
+Those resources listed here are perfect for beginning the shift possible to creating the fulfilling and glorious relationships possible for you.

-(Why I love: The Bible teaches us that in marriage we are one.
-But we are two individuals who’s great task will be to grow in the spiritual context of one.
+Why I love: The Bible teaches us that in marriage we are one.
+But we are two individuals whose great task will be to grow in the spiritual context of one.
 Boundaries are basically respect skills and adopting them cultivates the opportunity to grow a healthy life together.)

-(Why I love: Such a simple concept.
+Why I love: Such a simple concept.
 We are different!
 My husband’s love language is acts of service.
 This is how he loves others and how feels loved.
 Me: I just vacuumed!
 Happy Birthday!
 My love language is words of affirmation.
-I thrive with words of acknowledgement and attention.
+I thrive with words of acknowledgment and attention.
 Me: How come you never say you love me anymore?
 Him: What?
-I told you that when we got married...wait, again??)
+I told you that when we got married...wait, again??

-(Why I Love: John Gottman is not a theologian; he is a scientist, he is our expert on Flesh Factor behaviors.
-He has coducted emperical research, studying the dynamics of hundreds of couples over years of time to draw conclusions about what makes happily and unhappily married couples, so.
+Why I Love: John Gottman is not a theologian; he is a scientist, he is our expert on Flesh Factor behaviors.
+He has conducted empirical research, studying the dynamics of hundreds of couples over years of time to draw conclusions about what makes happily and unhappily married couples, so.
 I learned much about what NOT to do!